MicrosoftDocs/WSL/WSL/compare-versions.md

 ---
-title: An overview on the the Windows Subsystem for Linux
+title: Comparing WSL version 1 and 2
 description: Learn about the Windows Subsystem for Linux, the different versions and ways you can use them.
-keywords: BashOnWindows, bash, wsl, windows, windowssubsystem, gnu, linux, ubuntu, debian, suse, windows 10, UX changes, WSL 2, linux kernel, network applications, localhost, IPv6, Virtual Hardware Disk, VHD, VHD limitations, VHD error ms.date: 05/12/2020 ms.topic: article ms.localizationpriority: high
+keywords: BashOnWindows, bash, wsl, windows, windowssubsystem, gnu, linux, ubuntu, debian, suse, windows 10, UX changes, WSL 2, linux kernel, network applications, localhost, IPv6, Virtual Hardware Disk, VHD, VHD limitations, VHD error ms.date: 07/22/2020 ms.topic: article ms.localizationpriority: high
 ---

-# Comparing WSL 2 and WSL 1
+# Comparing WSL 1 and WSL 2

 The primary goals of updating the Windows Subsystem for Linux to a new version are to **increase file system performance** and support **full system call compatibility**.